reema0814/Threat-Protection-with-XDR/Labguide/Module 3/Lab-01.md

     ![Picture 1](../media/Log_Analytics_Enable_1_new.png)

-1. Select the newly created Log Ananytics workspace which will gather all security events data of the machines to analyze. click on Apply and Continue.
-Click on Save for the changes to take affect.
+1. Select the newly created Log Analytics workspace which will gather all security events data of the machines to analyze.
+Click on **Apply** and **Continue**.
+Click on **Save** for the changes to take effect.

    ![Picture 1](../media/log1.png)